facebook/fbt/README.md

   <img src="https://facebookincubator.github.io/fbt/img/fbt.png" height="150" width="150"/>
 </h1>

-FBT is an internationalization framework for JavaScript designed to be both powerful and flexible, but also simple and intuitive.
+FBT is an internationalization framework for JavaScript designed to be not just powerful and flexible, but also simple and intuitive.
 It helps with the following:
 * Organizing your source text for translation
 * Composing grammatically correct translatable UI
 * Eliminating verbose boilerplate for generating UI